 - The Apostles Creed, the Baptismal Symbol; and the Nicene Creed, as the sufficient

 statement of the Christian faith.

-- ministered with the unfailing use of Christs words of institution, and of the
+the Lord - ministered with the unfailing use of Christs words of institution, and

-the varying needs of the nations and peoples called of God into the unity of his
+to the varying needs of the nations and peoples called of God into the unity of

 These four components - Scripture, Creed, Sacrament and Episcopate - reflect the